-4.4.4 Additional secrecy and reporting requirements for matters referred by ICAC
+5.4.4 Additional secrecy and reporting requirements for matters referred by ICAC

-Section 54 of the ICAC Act provides that ICAC may require the person or body to whom it referred a matter for investigation to provide reports.
+Section 54 of the ICAC Act provides that ICAC may, when referring a matter under Part 5 for investigation or other action, require the relevant authority to submit to the ICAC a report or reports in relation to the matter and the action taken by the authority.
 ICAC may give directions about the nature of and timeframe for these reports.
-Where a matter has been referred by ICAC, the Public Service Commissioner will communicate progress and updates in accordance with any reporting directions or requirements made by ICAC.
+Where a matter has been referred by ICAC, the Commissioner will communicate progress and updates in accordance with any reporting directions or requirements made by ICAC.

-In addition, in accordance with secrecy requirements under section 111 of the ICAC Act, the Commissioner will not divulge any information about the commencement or progress of the inquiry except in accordance with section 111.
+In addition, in accordance with secrecy requirements under section 111 of the ICAC Act, the Commissioner will not make a record of any information or divulge or communicate any information about the commencement or progress of the inquiry except in accordance with section 111 of the ICAC Act.

-4.4.5 Privacy law obligations
+5.4.5 Privacy law obligations

-The Public Service Commissioner, and any appointed person conducting an inquiry, will ensure compliance with the Information Protection Principles under the PPIP Act, and where applicable, the Health Privacy Principles under the Health Records and Information Privacy Act 2002 (HRIP Act).
+The Commissioner will ensure compliance with the Information Protection Principles under the PPIP Act, and where applicable, the Health Privacy Principles under the Health Records and Information Privacy Act 2002 (HRIP Act).
 This includes ensuring that personal information is:

-- used appropriately

-- only disclosed in accordance with the PPIP Act, and

-- stored securely.
+- only collected, used and disclosed in accordance with the PPIP and HRIP Act, and - stored and disposed securely.